spaceconcordia/rocketry-performance/documentation/drag_model.md

 #### Wave Drag

-*Wave drag* is drag associated with shock waves (independent of viscous effects)
+*Wave drag* is drag associated with shock waves (independent of viscous effects).

+> At transonic speed, shock waves form at the nose tip and at the leading edge of the fins ...
+Momentum is transferred from the rocket to the surrounding air via these shockwaves

 #### Boat-Tail Drag